IssueTrak/coding-standards/software_versioning_guidelines.md

 ## Releases

-Releases for IssueTrak fall in to 3 categories:
+Releases for IssueTrak fall in to 2 categories:

 1. Standard release
-2. Patch (or [Hotfix][hotfix]) release
+2. Patch release
-3. Service release

 ### Standard release

 Typical IssueTrak releases are the `Major.Minor` number combination.
+A standard release contains features and can also have fixes as well.

 ### Patch release

-### Service release

-Service releases are a collection of patch releases that are created from time to time when the number of patches are such that one installer applying all of the fixes is more efficient than applying each patch individually.
+IssueTrak patch releases are the `Major.Minor.Patch` number combination.
+Patch releases consist of only fixes/refactoring and no new features.

 ---